MoseleyBioinformaticsLab/nmrstarlib/README.rst

-The `nmrstarlib` package is a Python library that facilitates reading and writing NMR-STAR formatted files used by the Biological Magnetic Resonance Data Bank (BMRB_) for archival of Nuclear Magnetic Resonance (NMR) data.
+The `nmrstarlib` package is a Python library that facilitates reading and writing NMR-STAR formatted files used by the Biological Magnetic Resonance Data Bank (BMRB_) for archival of Nuclear Magnetic Resonance (NMR) data and CIF formatted files used by Protein Data Bank (PDB_).

-The `nmrstarlib` package provides facilities to convert NMR-STAR formatted files into their equivalent JSONized representation and vice versa.
+The `nmrstarlib` package provides facilities to convert NMR-STAR and CIF formatted files into their equivalent JSONized representation and vice versa.
 JSON stands for JavaScript Object Notation, an open-standard format that uses human-readable text to transmit data objects consisting of attribute-value pairs.

 The `nmrstarlib` package also provides facilities to create simulated peak lists for different types of standard solution and solid-state NMR experiments from chemical